The Terrible Catsafterme

 Created by Joe Gannon, Patt Shea, and Harriet Weiss

-Theme music by
+Theme song by Tony Greco

 This series is a spin-off of the sitcom “Archie Bunker’s Place,” which is a spin-off of the sitcom “All in the Family”